 - Second term appointment of employees with tenurable rank must have approval of the Board.

 - Changes in duties, discontinuance of employment or decrease in pay may be accomplished only in accord with applicable rules, policies and agreements, including the academic tenure policy where applicable.

 - Reports of retirement, resignation, and off-payroll actions taken hereunder shall be submitted for the approval of the Board at each regular meeting.

 The President shall semi-annually report to the Board on the status of all positions reporting directly to the President and all in the one echelon immediately below those reporting directly to the President.

-The President shall also have those further powers granted by Board of Trustees Policy.
+The President shall also have those further powers granted by Board of Control Policy.